Market IQ | Political and capital market insights

 Fixed income

-We are underweighting nominal US treasuries and US high yield credit and overweight in US TIPs and US securitized bonds.
+We are underweighting nominal US treasuries and US high yield credit.
+Duration exposure is neutral through hedging.

 Fixed income